 CBD short for Cannabidiol is one of more than 113 active cannabinoids found in cannabis also known as hemp.
-While it is non-psychoactive, CBD has been found to offer a vast range of healing properties, most notably to suppress inflammation throughout your body.
+CBD is non-intoxicating and has been found to offer a vast range of healing properties, most notably to suppress inflammation throughout your body.

 CBD and the ECS

 CBD works directly with the body’s very own endocannabinoid system, also known as ECS.
 These endocannabinoid points are spread throughout your body, regulating many important physical functions including muscular and skeletal health, immune system, neural system, skin health, and mental well-being.
 For that reason, CBD offers multiple benefits for your mind and body.